numtide/bld/README.md

 # bld

+**The experiment is over for now.
+For most use-cases, something like [blueprint](https://github.com/numtide/blueprint) is good enough.**

 bld is an experimental build tool for monorepos inspired by Bazel, and implemented with Nix.
 This is meant to evolve and its current form is not the final one.